 CHARACTERISTICS – the crow of the Aseel is unlike that of any other breed, being short as if cut off at the end.
 The plumage has little or no under the fluff.
-The weight of an adult cock in proper condition should not exceed 3 Kilograms (7 Lbs).
-The hen with exemptions for sex-typical physical points should resemble the cock in all points.
+The weight of an adult male in proper condition should not exceed 3 Kilograms (7 Lbs).
+The hen with exemptions for sex-typical physical points should resemble the male in all points.
 The Aseel, when tickled or touched lightly near the vent at once, begins to preen and oil its feathers.
 This characteristic behavior applies in a lesser degree to birds who are only a remote cross with Asil blood.

 The purebred Aseel hens go with their chicks from 6 months to 1 year.
 This unlike the ordinary hens doing this for 6 weeks.
 Aseel hens lay around 2 clutches of eggs in a year.